On Continuity of Separately Convex Preferences and Correspondences: Continuity of Separately Convex Correspondences

-Our next result is on the continuity of correspondences defined on subspaces that satisfy the following property.
+Our final theorem is on the continuity of correspondences defined on subspaces that satisfy the following property.

-{\bf (B)} {\it For a convex set $Y\subseteq \Re^n$, either $Y$ is open or a polyhedron, where a polyhedron is the intersection of a finite number of half-spaces. } \customlabel{PrB}{B}
+{\bf Property B:} {\it For a convex set $Y \subseteq \mathbb{R}^n$, either $Y$ is open or it is a polyhedron, where a polyhedron is defined as the intersection of a finite number of closed half-spaces. } \customlabel{PrB}{B}

-\thm Let $X$ be a topological space, $Y$ a convex subset of $\Re^n$ satisfies property {\bf \ref{PrB}} and $F: X \tra Y$ a correspondence such that $F(x)$ is convex for all $x\in X$.
+\thm Let $X$ be a topological space, $Y$ a convex subset of $\Re^n$ that satisfies property {\bf \ref{PrB}}, and $F: X \tra Y$ a correspondence such that $F(x)$ is convex for all $x\in X$.
 Then, $F$ has an open graph if and only if $F$ has open lower sections and linearly open upper sections. \thmm

-\nt Analogous to Theorem \ref{thm_separate_main}, if we define a correspondence $F:Y\tra X$ from $Y$ into $X$, then we obtain the following result that is symmetric to Theorem \ref{thm_linear_main}: {\it if the lower sections of $F$ are convex, then $F$ has open graph if and only if it has open upper sections and linearly open lower sections.} These two results imply the following converse relationship among the first three continuity postulates listed in Equation \ref{eq_nested}.
+\nt Analogous to Theorem \ref{thm_separate_main}, if we define a correspondence $F:Y\tra X$ from $Y$ into $X$, then we obtain the following result that is symmetric to Theorem \ref{thm_linear_main}: {\it if the lower sections of $F$ are convex, then $F$ has open graph if and only if it has open upper sections and linearly open lower sections.} The next proposition provides additional relationships among the continuity postulates.

+\prp Let $X$ be a topological space and $Z$ a convex subset of $\Re^n$ that satisfies property {\bf \ref{PrB}}, and $G: X \tra Z$ be a correspondence.
+If $G$ has convex upper sections, then $G$ has open upper sections if and only if it has linearly open upper sections. \prpp

+\nt Note that the additional relationships among the {\it lower} continuity postulates are obtained by suitably adjusting the domains and the ranges of the correspondences and replacing ``upper" in Proposition \ref{thm_additional_directional_linear} by ``lower."
+These two results imply the following converse relationship among the first three continuity postulates listed in Equation \ref{eq_nested}.

 \cor Let $X\subseteq \Re^n$ satisfy property {\bf \ref{PrB}}, and $F: X\tra X$ has convex upper sections and convex lower sections.
 Then $F$ has open graph if and only if it has linearly open sections. \corr